This article aims to help you by displaying more information about how to remove the “Windows has encountered a problem” tech support scam virus.

-- Guide 2: Get rid of "Windows has encountered a problem" Scam from Mac OS X.
+- Guide 2: Get rid of "Windows has encountered a problem" Scam on Mac OS X.

-- Guide 3: Remove "Windows has encountered a problem" Scam from Google Chrome.
+- Guide 3: Remove "Windows has encountered a problem" Scam in Google Chrome.

 - Guide 4: Erase "Windows has encountered a problem" Scam from Mozilla Firefox.

 - Guide 5: Uninstall "Windows has encountered a problem" Scam from Microsoft Edge.